alexandra-simeonova/drafts/luigi-tutorials/virtualtree-tutorial.md

 In this step, you will make changes to the micro frontends (a.k.a. views) in your application.

 1. Go to `luigi-example-react/src/views/sample1.js`.
 This is the micro frontend file which will handle its own internal routing.

-Open the `sample1.js` file in a code editor and delete the existing content.
+2. Open the `sample1.js` file in a code editor and delete all existing content.

-2. Copy and paste these imports into the file:
+3. Copy and paste these imports into the file:

 ```js
 import React, { Component } from 'react';